anidec25/anidec25/README.md

 - 👨‍💻 All of my projects are available at https://github.com/anidec25/ML-Projects

-- 💬 Ask me about **Python , Pandas, NumPy , Matplotlib, Seaborn , skLearn ,MySQL , Power BI , Tableau , Probability , Math , Statistics**
+- 💬 Ask me about **Python , Pandas, NumPy , Matplotlib, Seaborn , skLearn ,MySQL , Tableau , Probability , Math , Statistics**

 - 📫 How to reach me **maniruddha25@gmail.com**